Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 • Sweet tteok (similar texture to mochi).

-• Dalgona: toffee candy (yes, the ones you see in Squid Games).
+• Dalgona: toffee candy (yes, the ones you see in Squid Game).

 Vegan Food in Korea: Convenience Stores

-Beyond the basic nuts, dried fruit, and chips here are some vegan food in Korea options at stores like 7-eleven, CU, GS25, and Emart (they’ll all vary):
+Beyond the basic nuts, dried fruit, and chips here are some vegan options at stores like 7-eleven, CU, GS25, and Emart (they’ll all vary):

 7 boxes of yellow Vegan Banana Milk boxes from Convenience Store in Seoul South Korea